 3. Get a Post Office Box for Business Use

 A post office box can help you separate your business and personal mail.
-A small box usually runs less than $50 every six months.
+A small box usually costs approximately $50 to $60 every six months.

 4. Don’t Go Overboard With Deductions